aknackiron/testdroid-documentation/testdroid-faq/index.md

 ###  How can I start an iOS Appcrawler run using Testdroid RiC?

-You can start an Appcrawler run by choosing a right iOS project from Run in Cloud -configuration and leaving the test file configuration field empty.
+You can start an Appcrawler run by choosing the right iOS project from Run in Cloud -configuration and leaving the test file configuration field empty.

 ## Testdroid Recorder